The Maine Studies Interdisciplinary Master of Arts Degree

 -no more than 3 courses may be taken in a single discipline (this stipulation does not apply to courses with the LIB designator)

-* 3-6 hours of LIB 699, Master Project in Liberal Studies, usually completed near the end of the student’s academic program
+* 3-6 hours of LIB 699, Master Project in Interdisciplinary Studies, usually completed near the end of the student’s academic program

 At least 15 of the required 30 credit hours must be Maine-related courses as identified by the Maine Studies program director.